-- Pupils with SEND are provided with extra support to help them move from one class to another at the end of each year. - > When considered necessary a child may spend additional time with their new class teacher and teaching assistant. - > Teachers liaise with each other to share information about every child in their class.
-Provision maps and One Page Profiles are shared for pupils on the SEND register. - > A social story centring on the child's new class and routines will be provided for those children who find change difficult. - > All children have a move up week during the summer term, where they spend a week with their new teacher and teaching assistant.
+- > Pupils with SEND are carefully considered at this time and if felt are provided with extra support to help them move from one class to another at the end of each year. - > When considered necessary a child may spend additional time with their new class teacher and teaching assistant prior to move up fortnight. - > Teachers liaise with each other to share information about every child in their class.
+Pupil Centred Plans and One Page Profiles are shared for pupils on the SEND register. - > A social story centring on the child's new class and routines will be provided for those children who find change challenging. - > All children have a move up week during the summer term, where they spend a week with their new teacher and teaching assistant.